1 9 5 0 – 1 9 5 5 (USA)

 89 x 15 minute episodes

 “Kelloggs, the greatest name in cereals presents . . .
 Tom Corbett, Space Cadet!
 This is the age of the conquest of space, 2350 AD.
 The world beyond tomorrow.
 Here at Space Academy USA, the youth of the Universe trains for duty on distant planets.
 In roaring rockets, the Space Cadets blast through the millions of miles from Earth to far-flung stars; to protect the liberty of the planets, safeguard the freedom of space and uphold the cause of peace throughout the universe”.

-Tom Corbett was conceived by CBS in late 1950 – based on the novel Space Cadet by Robert A. Heinlein – to cash in on the enormous popularity of DuMont’s Captain Video and His Video Rangers.
+Tom Corbett debuted on CBS on 2 October 1950 – based on the novel Space Cadet by Robert A. Heinlein – to cash in on the enormous popularity of DuMont’s Captain Video and His Video Rangers.

 The two shows were not directly competitive – in fact, Tom Corbett (6:45 – 7:00 PM) led into Captain Video (7:00-7:30 PM) three nights a week – and they differed in substantial ways.

 Tom Corbett had a much larger budget and more realistic special effects, such as blastoffs, weightlessness etc, all done live through various video techniques.
 The series was notable for its scientific authenticity.
 Willie Ley, a popular scientist of the day, was engaged as a technical adviser and suggested scientific subjects that could be explored within the framework of the episodes.

 And the emphasis was less on futuristic hardware (though there was plenty) and more on the adventures of the young cast.